Razi811/genxi-jwd-final-project/task-4/README.md

 ## Description

-Create a JavaScript function called `validateTaskForm` that verifies that the inputs inserted by the user in the task form are correct, according to these rules:
+Create a JavaScript function called `validateTaskForm` that verifies that the inputs inserted by the user in the task form are correct, according to the rules (see Step 2 below).

 ## Walkthrough